Easter Student Applications

 Have a look at the what's on pages to have a look at the shows we have programmed this season and get in touch with email@example.com if you have any questions about which slots would suit your show.

-In order to ensure both opportunity and variety in our termly programming, we have decided to initiate an experiment in the method by which plays are selected.
+In order to ensure both opportunity and variety in our termly programming, we have decided to continue our experiment in the method by which plays are selected.
 This experiment represents a small tweak to the present system rather than a fundamental overhaul.

 Alongside the usual open applications system above, the selection panel will be looking to programme two plays per term drawn from applications in pre-determined categories.
-For Lent 2017 these categories are plays by a Published Irish Playwright and a Published BME Author.
+For Easter 2017 these categories are comedies written in the 20th century and a Published BME Author.
 We believe these categories to be broad enough to encourage a wide range of applications.

 In the event that all submissions in a pre-determined category are deemed to be of insufficient quality, the panel will revert to selecting from the open applications field to fill that slot.
 In all cases the quality of submissions will continue to be the guiding principle in show selection.